4.4.2 Dirac Monopole#

 Discussion: Monopole Charge Quantization

 If a single magnetic monopole exists somewhere in the universe, what does this constraint imply about the quantization of electric charge?
-Is it a prediction or just consistency?
+Is it a prediction of monopole existence, or merely a consistency requirement once one is assumed?
+And conversely, could a future cosmological observation — for example, the absence of monopole signatures in any astrophysical environment — falsify Dirac’s argument, or only constrain the abundance and mass of monopoles?

 Two-Patch Gauge Formulation#